 FOUNDATIONS & FIRST YEAR INTEREST GROUPS

-These entry-level courses are required for students in Art & Art Education degree programs.
-Incoming freshman Art majors are strongly encouraged to participate in the Contemporary Art & Artists First Year Interest Group Program (ART FIG) by enrolling in reserved sections of Art 102, 108 and 212 in the fall semester and Art 104, 107 and 208 in the spring.
+These entry-level courses are required for students in Art and Art Education degree programs.
+Incoming freshman Art majors are strongly encouraged to participate in the Contemporary Art & Artists First-Year Interest Group Program (ART FIG).

 Art 102: 2D Design